brettwooldridge/HikariCP/README.md

 ``poolName``<br/>
 This property represents a user-defined name for the connection pool and appears mainly in a JMX management console to identify pools and pool configurations.  *Default: auto-generated*

+``useInstrumentation``<br/>
+This property controls whether HikariCP will attempt to use bytecode instrumentation to boost performance.
+Instrumentation is enabled by default, but whether it is used or not is based on whether the DataSource that is specified is recognized as supported.
+Otherwise, delegation mode will be used.
+If you experience a failure due to instrumentation, you can manually disable instrumentation with this property.  *Default: true*

 ##### DataSource Properties #####
 DataSource properies can be set on the ``HikariConfig`` object through the use of the ``addDataSourcePropery``